Welcome to the new KidsHealth website! See what is new.

 Stimulants are safe

 While some parents may understandably feel cautious about starting their child on this medicine, it is important to know that stimulant medicines do not affect your child's personality or brain, and are not addictive.
-These medicines have been used safely for many years in children with ADHD-Aroreretini.
+These medicines have been used safely for many years in tamariki with ADHD-Aroreretini.

 Methylphenidate